- Home

 An explanation of gerrymandering and why it always favors the political party in control, and never favors the voters.
 How political districts are drawn and who draws them.

-Presidents and Prime Ministers: A Comparison
+Presidents and Prime Ministers: What's the Difference?

 What is the difference between a president and a prime minister?
 This article is devoted to helping you better understand the difference.